tesselode/boxer/readme.md

 ```lua
 box:draw()
 ```
-Draws the box and its children.
+Draws the box (if a style is set) and its children.

 #### Callbacks